-Project funded by Australian Research Council (ARC), Amount: $360,000
+This project is funded by the Australian Research Council (ARC), 2017-2020, Amount: $360,000

-The project aims to better understand group behaviour of information seeking.
+Project outline: This project aims to better understand group behaviour of information seeking.
 The project builds models and develops guidelines for understanding and supporting collaborative information seeking behaviour in the context of tourism.
 It is expected to benefit the Australian tourism industry, making it easier for tourists to find information and improving tourists’ overall experience.

 January-March 2017: Recruitment of a PhD student (PhD advertisement)